Book 2 - Part 4: Binding Evil - Chapter One

 Missle01: so far you haven’t been.
 Good thing

-Missle01: yw. sending u next target. we r stepping it up a little. city official. well-known and respected. do it within 4 days. nice pic btw, clean headshot.
+Missle01: yw. sending u next target. we are stepping it up a little. city official.
+Well-known and respected. do it within 4 days. nice pic btw, clean headshot.
 4 a first timer, not bad.

 Missle02: ty again.
 I will start on this when I log off

 Missle01: fine. both targets are 2 go down precisely at the same time.
-This is how I want this to go down. u will ….
+This is how I want this to go.
+U will ….

 Yes, chatterbox.com does have a wide array of customers; don’t you think?

 Stevie walked through the twin front doors that opened electronically.
 He was still adapting to his new artificial leg, which was one reason he was using crutches to brace himself until he was strong enough to do away with them.